cis571/lc4-labs/lab3-singlecycle/lab3-singlecycle.md

 ## Demo

 For the demo, you will write a simple LC4 assembly program that displays a string to the ZedBoard's VGA display.
+VGA cables are in the ZedBoard lockers, and there are monitors with VGA inputs in several of the SEAS computer labs.

 Most of the code has been written for you, but you need to come up with a string you want to display and call appropriate library functions to send the string to the display.
 In the file `lab3-demo.asm`, you should write assembly code at `PROGRAM_START` to write your desired string.
 You will find the code in `DRAW_CHAR` function especially helpful, as it takes an ASCII character, translates it into a pixel bitmap, and sends it to the VGA display at the desired x,y coordinates.

 It is **highly recommended** that you debug your program with the PennSim simulator from CIS 240. `PennSim.jar` is included in the `common/pennsim/` directory to this end.
 Conveniently, the video display in PennSim works the same way as the VGA display on the ZedBoard: stores to the memory-mapped display region should have the same effect in both cases.